golemfactory/ya-httpx-client/README.md

 ## Future development

-1. Additional example: `requestor-proxy` - am HTTP server running on **requestor** that serves as a proxy to server(s) running on the provider(s).
-2. Currently, when the service stops, it is restarted on another provider.
+Currently, when the service stops, it is restarted on another provider.
 This makes sense only for stateless services, but there is no way to turn this off.
 The developer should decide if they want to restart the service or not (or maybe stop the execution?).

-## Known issues

-1. Communication with providers is quite slow (1-2s for each request).
-This will be fixed when the new communication options are implemented in [yagna](https://github.com/golemfactory/yagna)
-   (hopefully in the next major release).